witflash/lib-js-cookies/README.md

-# TEMPLATE START PROJECT
+# Lib JS Cookies Modal Alert

-Start Project with browserify (optional) and separate gulp tasks.
+Start Project with browserify gulp tasks.

 ## How To start?